Dana Barron

-Dana Barron is an American actress who is best known for her role as the original Audrey Griswold in the 1983 film National Lampoon's Vacation which she reprised in 2003's National Lampoon's Christmas Vacation 2: Cousin Eddie's Island Adventure for NBC television.
+Dana Barron (born April 22, 1966) is an American actress who is best known for her role as the original Audrey Griswold in the 1983 film National Lampoon's Vacation which she reprised in 2003's National Lampoon's Christmas Vacation 2: Cousin Eddie's Island Adventure for NBC television.

 Early life

-Barron was born in New York City.
-Her mother, Joyce McCord, is a stage actress.
-Her father, Robert Weeks Barron, was a director of commercials and a Congregationalist church pastor; Robert founded The Weist-Barron School of Television, the first commercial and soap opera acting for television school in the world.
-Barron has a sister named Allison.
-She is a fifth generation entertainer.
+Barron's father, Robert Weeks Barron, was a director of commercials and a Congregationalist church pastor; Robert founded The Weist-Barron School of Television, the first commercial and soap opera acting for television school in the world.
+Barron is a fifth generation entertainer.
+Her great-grandparents were musicians, and her grandmother was a singer.
 Her grandfather was an opera singer, and her mother moved from Alabama to become an actress.
+Barron has a sister.

+Barron graduated from New York University with a degree in marketing.